tonywu6/mdbookkit/docs/src/rustdoc-links/faq.md

 ## "rustdoc did not process this link"

-This warning diagnostic occurs when the preprocessor was not able to resolve a item but `rustdoc` did not issue a diagnostic for it.
+This warning diagnostic appears when the preprocessor was not able to resolve a item but `rustdoc` did not issue a diagnostic for it.

 Normally, when an item fails to resolve, such as when the item does not exist, `rustdoc`